jswec/Capstone-Restaurant/README.md

 # Nom-Native

-The app that I've developed is a restaurant recommendation app that takes data from restaurants in a user's hometown and uses that information to find the closest restaurant in their new hometown.
-The app would allow users to their favorite restaurants, bars, and hip date night spots, and then search for their counterpart in their new City.
+The app that I've developed is a restaurant recommendation app that takes data from a specific beloved restaurant in the user's hometown and uses that information to find the closest match in their new stomping grounds.
+The app would allow users to plug in their favorite restaurants, bars, and hip date night spots, and then search for their counterpart in their new city.
 Making it a valuable resource for anyone looking to explore their new home's culinary scene.

 ## The Business Case